<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=461394&fmt=gif" />

 02 · Original Brand Series

 A narrative arc.
 Six to eight episodes.
+Vertical or broadcast.

 From $80K–$300K per series